thejoelpatrol/macpaint_file/README.md

 A MacPaint file format translator.
 Convert MacPaint PNTG files to PNG, and vice-versa.
 Uses [Atkinson dithering](https://beyondloom.com/blog/dither.html) for color and grayscale input PNGs.

-If you use this, please submit your MacPaint files to www.macpaint.org!
+If you use this to rescue old MacPaint images, please submit them to www.macpaint.org!

 ## Setup